gjolleyrogers/gjolleyrogers.github.io/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   I working on some passion projects.

   You can read about some of them on the [Project](/project/) page.
 Over time, I plan to add details and updates as I progress.
-I will also add details of  past projectS that I judge noteworthy.
-If you are interested, and my progress is too slow, then get in [touch](/contact/).
+I will also add details of  past projects that I judge noteworthy.
+If you are interested, and my progress writing about them is too slow, then get in [touch](/contact/).

   ####  I am thinking about: {#thinking}